 The HyperTexts

-Interview of Michael R. Burch by Judy "Joy" Jones of On The Road With Judy:
+Interview of Michael R. Burch by Judy "Joy" Jones of On The Road With Judy

-is the editor of The HyperTexts, online at www.thehypertexts.com, where he has published three Pulitzer Prize nominees and recent winners of the T. S. Eliot, Richard Wilbur and Howard Nemerov awards.
+Michael R. Burch is the editor of The HyperTexts, online at www.thehypertexts.com, where he has published three Pulitzer Prize nominees and recent winners of the T. S. Eliot, Richard Wilbur and Howard Nemerov awards.

-Michael has been nominated for the Pushcart Prize three times, and his work has appeared over 600 times in literary journals and sundry publications in the USA, England, Scotland, Canada, Iran, India, South Africa and Australia, including: Light Quarterly, The Chariton Review, The Lyric, Writer's Digest--The Year's Best Writing, The Best of the Eclectic Muse, Poet Lore, The Neovictorian/Cochlea, Black Medina, Voices for Africa, Poetry Superhighway, ByLine, The New Formalist, Piedmont Literary Review, Iambs & Trochees, The Raintown Review, Mandrake Poetry Review, Verse Libre, Unlikely Stories, Lonzie’s Fried Chicken, Numbat, Icon, Penumbra and Nebo.
+Burch has been nominated for the Pushcart Prize five times, and his work has appeared in hundreds of literary journals and sundry publications in the USA, England, Scotland, Canada, Iran, India, South Africa and Australia, including:Light Quarterly, The Chariton Review, The Lyric, Writer's Digest—The Year's Best Writing, The Best of the Eclectic Muse, Poet Lore, The Neovictorian/Cochlea, Black Medina, Voices for Africa, Poetry Superhighway, ByLine, The New Formalist, Piedmont Literary Review, Iambs & Trochees, The Raintown Review, Mandrake Poetry Review, Verse Libre, Unlikely Stories, Lonzie’s Fried Chicken, Numbat, Icon, Penumbra and Nebo.

 Burch is a past moderator of Rigorous Analysis, one of the top Internet poetry forums of its day, and was one of the first three judges of the Net Poetry & Arts Competition (NPAC).
 He has also served several poetry publications in either an advisory capacity or as a financial contributor, including: New Native Press, Romantics Quarterly, The Raintown Review, The CommonPlace, MBooks/Multicultural Books and Triplopia.